Dave-McCraw/pkg-emoncms/readme.md

 The Debian package manager will now ask you a series of questions to configure emoncms.
 These are used to generate a valid settings.php file for your installation.

+#### Reconfigure emoncms

-If you were to get DB credentials wrong at this point, installation will fail.
+If you were to get DB credentials wrong, installation would fail.
 To update your answers (for this, or any other reason, at any time) you can run:

     sudo dpkg-reconfigure emoncms --force

-Note that your previous answers are pre-populated for convenience; this includes the passwords (just hit enter on the empty field to use the previous password).
+Note that your previous answers are pre-populated for convenience; this includes the passwords (just hit enter on the empty field to use the previous password - so for this reason, you cannot use a passwordless DB user).

 If installation failed (but not otherwise) then you will need to run the emoncms install command again to finish setting it up.